 NIMS is a 501(c)(3) nonprofit, formed in 1995 to develop and maintain a globally competitive American workforce.
 Today, we are a nationally recognized validator of performance through practical experiences that reflect the manufacturing industry.

-Our mission is to provide world-class, industry-developed and validated, competency-based skill standards, credentials, and training frameworks that enable collaboration between educators, manufacturers, policy makers, and community-based organizations in a joint effort to increase the skills of the manufacturing workforce.
+Our mission is to provide world-class training solutions that enable collaboration between educators, manufacturers, policy makers, and community-based organizations in a joint effort to increase the skills of the manufacturing workforce.

 NIMS was formed in 1995 to develop and maintain a globally competitive American workforce.
 Today, NIMS is the industry standard for training and skill validation within precision manufacturing.
 NIMS has a stakeholder base of over 6,000 metalworking companies in partnership with five major industry trade associations: The Association for Manufacturing Technology, the National Tooling & Machining Association, the Precision Machine Products Association, the Precision Metalforming Association, and the Technology and Manufacturing Association.
 These partners have invested over $7.5 million in private funds for the development of the NIMS standards and its credentials.
 The associations also contribute annually to sustain NIMS operations and are committed to the upgrading and maintenance of the standards.